-In its early days the hall provided a place for the village residents to use for meetings, recreation and teaching and still greatly adheres to those purposes today.
+In its early days the hall provided a place for village residents to hold meetings, for recreation and for education.
 The hall also boasted its own 'Minstrel Players' and a lovely black & white photograph of them still hangs in the hall today.
 While this type of entertainment is unacceptable by modern standards, it remains a steadfast part of the history of the hall and village, and the photograph commemorates many members of families who remain connected to the village to this day.

-During the war years between 1939 and 1945 much of the area around Chilton Foliat played host to American soldiers some of whom were billeted along the driveway of Littlecote House.
-The village hall was taken over by the YMCA and provided a place for the men to rest, relax and write their letters home.
-The then Reverend Walter Pelham scouted the village and found 8 capable ladies who in turn co-opted their friends and family to work on a rota system running a canteen to provide for the weary troops.
+During the war years, between 1939 and 1945, much of the area around Chilton Foliat played host to American soldiers.
+Some of whom were billeted along the driveway of Littlecote House.
+The village hall was occupied by the YMCA and provided a place for the men to rest, relax and write their letters home.
+Reverend Walter Pelham scouted the village and found 8 capable ladies who in turn co-opted their friends and family to work on a rota system to provide a canteen service for the weary troops.